 My tours included the new Comstock Mines, the Old Comstock Mill, a tour of the Chollar Mine, and the underground mine tour at the Pondorosa Saloon.
 I also watched a fun Wild West Show, went on the Virginia & Truckee Railroad sightseeing trip, viewed several museums, and did some hard time in the Bucket of Blood Saloon.

-Ah, the perquisites of travel writing!
+Ah, the perks of travel writing!
 What do you do when you're invited to stay at some high-end luxury condos on the Oregon Coast?
 Why you accept their kind offer, silly!
 To refuse such a lovely request would be churlish.

 We stayed at the Oceanside Inn, in the “Boat Basin #1 Room” with a sweeping 180-degree view of the Pacific.
 We were literally perched on the cliff side, watching glorious sunsets and the fog rolling in over the surf, and enjoyed some fine food at The Schooner Restaurant.